section-engineering-education/engineering-education/content/articles/how-blockchain-is-making-iot-smarter/index.md

 More importantly, blockchain can solve the challenge of data security that comes with autonomous cars that rely on online traffic data for navigation.
 There is always a risk of malicious attacks impairing driving functions, potentially causing road accidents.
 But since blockchain's security is almost impenetrable, it could help revolutionize the safety of driverless cars for the better.

 ### The challenges of integrating blockchain technology with IoT
 Integrating blockchain with IoT has its challenges.
-The following are examples of such drawbacks.
+The following are examples of such drawbacks:

 #### Diminishing storage capacity and scalability
 The chain is growing at a rate of one megabyte for every 10 minutes in Bitcoin, for instance.
 The rate keeps overgrowing, and there is concern that this will become unsustainable in the long run.
 Besides, an oversized chain could have negative implications on the performance of blockchain, such as an increased synchronization time for the users.